Lorenz-Software/PLCSIM.UnitTest/README.md

 Visual Studio solution for executing unit tests for TIA Portal projects on PLCSIM Advanced.

+Plugin framework to support different versions of TIA Openess and PLCSIm Advanced.

 ## System Requirements

 - Visual Studio 2019